Columbia-COMS-4113/COMS4113-HW5/README.md

 ### Part B: Paxos on Model Checker Interface

 Now you are familiar with the basic components of the model checker, you will implement the Paxos servers on it, for the ultimate purpose, in Part C, of verifying if your Paxos implementation is correct.
 We include some basic tests in Part B to help you check the basic workflow of your Paxos implementation.
 In Part C, you will model check Paxos’s behavior in more complex scenarios.

 The Paxos server interfaces on the model checker are located in `pkg/paxos/server.go`, and message definitions are located in `pkg/paxos/message.go`.
 You’re expected to understand what each structure stands for and implement the message handler for Paxos servers `MessageHandler`, and the entry point for Paxos `StartPropose`.

 The message handler takes in a message sent to the server, processes it, and generates corresponding new states representing the status of the server after the operation included in the message is applied.
 For example, if the message is a `ProposeRequest` then we should call the acceptor handler of the server and demonstrate the expected behaviors when a Paxos server receives a Propose request from a proposer.

-To start with Part B, we could first focus on implementing the acceptors of Paxos.
-Based on the Paxos protocol, everytime an acceptor receives a message, it just responds to the message accordingly.
-Then we can work on the proposers.
-Think about as a state machine, what should a proposer behave when it receives a message.
-It’d be helpful to ponder over how many new states can be generated when a new message is received by a proposer.
-A noteworthy scenario would be that a proposer just received the majority of OK responses from peers, it may wait for the rest responses or enter the next phase.
-In the real world, these two states are exclusive by timeout.
-A server will not wait for all the responses when they exceed a certain limit of time.
-However, in the view of distributed systems, absolute time does not matter, so both states are possibly next states.

-The last place to work on is the `StartPropose`.
-It is the starting point for proposing a value for consensus.
+`StartPropose` is the starting point for proposing a value for consensus.
 The proposed value is `InitialValue` if no `v_a` is received.
 The first task of this function is to renew the proposer's fields.
-Then send the `ProposeRequest` to its peers.
+Then send `ProposeRequest` to all its peers, including itself.

+To make life easier, we make the assumption that Paxos runs as a single goroutine without multi-threading: all peers are run by local function calls to mimic RPCs and no actual RPCs are involved.
+The model checker handles the state transitions and here we focus on specifying the new states based on the message we receive.
+As all function calls are local, every call will succeed, so we don’t need to consider retrying on timeout (i.e., don’t worry about `TimeoutTimer` in `pkg/paxos/timer.go`).

 Unit tests for your Paxos server implementation are provided in `pkg/paxos/unit_test.go`.
 They test the functionality of Paxos server message handler for the proposer/acceptor in Propose, Accept, Decide phases, and compare the returned new states with expected ones to check a basic level of correctness of your implementation.
 You should be able to produce the following results before proceeding to Part C.